ArturTomasiak/cat-game/readme.md

 # Cat Game

+> [!NOTE]
+> Having this many files in the main directory is confusing and a mistake on my end; Open main.cpp for the game's source code.

 A simple game centered around color detection, where the score is accumulated by hitting a cat with green objects.
 Press `q` or `Q` to exit.

 For Windows 10/11 the release `.exe` works out of the box.